gvwilson/thirdbit/src/fiction/cloudherd/index.md

 They had known what failure would cost, but they hadn't failed yet.
 They owed it to those who had fallen to seize whatever chances came their way.
-And to be honest
+And to be honest,
-(which Captain Jigme always tried tried to be) they didn't have any better options.*
+which Captain Jigme always tried to be, they didn't have any better options.*

 *"No," he said,